cooolgamer/Custom-Homemenu-3DS/README.md

 * Faster camera load when pressing L+R (removed 10 frames),
 * Removed Y and LR buttons showing on top screen (pressing them show up to see what they does),
 * New launcher!
 Inspired with old homemenu applets style (cursor will go 1 row more because I can't change it, it's default position, sorry!),
-* Fastest boot on EUR/JPN (!Work only with cia version!),
 * Changed cursors and buttons (inspired of old homemenu),
-* homemenu settings close button changed,
+* Homemenu settings close button changed,
 * Changed sleep screen, big button in the middle,
 * Changed battery skin,
 * For french users (baguette): custom texts,